yarp-contrib/kubernetes-ingress/charts/yarp-ingress/README.md

 ## Configuration

-To see all configurable options with detailed comments, visit the chart's [values.yaml](./values.yaml), or run these configuration commands:
+To see all configurable options with detailed comments, see [values](#values) section below, or run these configuration commands:

 ```console
 helm show values yarp-ingress/yarp-ingress